jgato/jgato/random_docs/Scaling down clusters with ZTP.md

   remediationAction: inform
 ```

-Get the proper name for the Machine (Spoke cluster):
+Get the proper name for the Machine (Spoke cluster) and the BMH:

 ```bash
 > oc -n openshift-machine-api get machine